National Trails - Frequently Asked Questions

 Q. When I walked the South West Coast Path (for instance) I took the alternative route inland from Weymouth, not the route that goes through this coastal town; when I hiked the Pennine Way (for example) I did not make the official detour to the summit of The Cheviot.
 Can I therefore count these trails in my claim for entry into the Register?

 A. Where there is an official alternative route in a National Trail, then walking either path is acceptable for entry into the Register.
 Official detours on NTs are also not essential for purposes of the Register.
 There is, of course, no reason not to walk such options if time and circumstances permit.
+See Rule No. 2 in “Rules for Entry into the National Trails Register” elsewhere on this website.

 Q. I am on the Bronze Register (for example) which I applied for and entered when I had completed 5 National Trails.
 I have just completed another NT: although this is not sufficient for me to be raised to the next level (Silver in this case) do I need to need to inform the Recorder?